 “I can’t breathe” treatment

-Case after case of mistreatment for “I can’t breathe” shows the top two treatments need to be delivered to rescuers:
+Case after case of mistreatment for “I can’t breathe” shows the top two actions by rescuers need to be:

 - Take the complaint seriously.
 Translate “I can’t breathe” to “I need your help.
 Will you please help me?”

 - Honor your duty to the patient.
 As an EMS provider the person becomes a patient when you determine they need your help.